stephenslab/rss/docs/Example-4.md

 **Step 7**.
 Run `rss-varbvsr` on the single-SNP association summary statistics.

 Here we do not specify `se` and `R` as we actually do in our real data analyses.
 Instead, we set their values such that `rss-varbvsr` and `varbvs` are expected to produce the same output.
-(This is because we want to validate our mathematical proofs *in silico*.)
+(This is because we want to verify our mathematical proofs in silico.)
-Based on our proofs, we find that `rss-varbvsr` is equivalent to `varbvs` if and only if
+Based on the proofs in [Zhu and Stephens (2018)][], we find that `rss-varbvsr` is equivalent to `varbvs` if and only if

 1. the variance of phenotype is the same as residual variance `sigma.^2`;
 2. the input LD matrix `R` is the same as the sample correlation matrix of cohort genotypes `X`.

-Interestingly, these two assumptions are exactly the same assumptions in Proposition 2.1 of [Zhu and Stephens (*Ann.
-Appl.
-Stat.*, 2017)][] that guarantees that the RSS likelihood is equivalent to the regression likelihood for individual-level data.
+Reassuringly, these two assumptions are exactly the same assumptions in Proposition 2.1 of [Zhu and Stephens (2017)][] that guarantees that the RSS likelihood is equivalent to the regression likelihood for individual-level data.

 These two assumptions are implemented as follows.